internetarchive/deferred/README.md

 Deferred is a promises/futures PHP library for use with [Redis](https://redis.io) (via the [Predis client library](https://github.com/nrk/predis/)).
 Deferred was presented at RedisConf 2018 in San Francisco.

 Predis supports multiple methods of scheduling operations so they may be issued to the server in batches: pipelines, transactions, and atomic pipelines.
-Deferred builds on top of these methods by binding operation results to Future objects which may be monitored the client code.
+Deferred builds on top of these methods by binding operation results to Future objects which may be monitored by the client code.

 Deferred has been tested on PHP 7 and Predis v.1.1.
 It should work with older versions of PHP (with some caveats) and recent versions of Predis.